w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Optional ideas to assess knowledge:

-* Research &mdash; Students research an accessible media player and explain how different groups of people with disabilities use the player.
-Assess how students understand how people with disabilities interact with multimedia content and players.
 * Portfolio &mdash; Students include accessible video and audio contents on a website.
 Assess how students understand the accessibility requirements of video and audio content, including transcripts for audio, audio descriptions, and sign language.
+* Practical &mdash; Present students with a user interface containing animations and ask them to make them accessible.
+Assess how students define mechanisms to reduce or disable the animations.

 ## Teaching Resources